Election Frequently Asked Questions

 3. You need to provide necessary identification.

 If you received a letter from our office stating that your mail ballot was rejected, it is imperative that you follow the instructions on the letter and return it to our office as soon as possible.
-The last day for voters to cure signature discrepancies, missing signatures, or to provide missing identification for the 2024 Primary Election is July 3, 2024.
+The last day for voters to cure signature discrepancies, missing signatures, or to provide missing identification for the 2024 General Election is November 13, 2024.

 RECALL ELECTIONS